 Learn More: Legion of Honor

 Location: 701 Mission Street at 3rd Street in the SOMA District

 Free Days: First Tuesday of the month

-Insider Tips: The Yerba Buena Center for Performing Arts has a range of events, films and other shows.
+Insider Tips: The Yerba Buena Center for Performing Arts has a range of events, films, and other shows.
 Before visiting, check out their calendar for even more events during your stay: Yerba Buena website

 Admission to many of the San Francisco art museums is included with the Go San Francisco card.
 This is a multi-day, multi-attraction pass that saves you both time and money.
 It includes admission to almost 50 attractions in San Francisco and the surrounding areas.